Affine chord Sobolev inequalities and radial mean bodies for functions: Preliminaries

-We collect some basic notation and results on $L^p$ spaces, Schwarz symmetrals, star-shaped sets, log-concave functions, radial mean bodies and fractional polar projection bodies.
-The books of Gardner \cite{Gar}, Schneider \cite{Sch}, and Schneider and Weil \cite{SW} are good general references.
+In this section, we collect basic notation and results on function spaces and Schwarz symmetrals, together with some basic geometric facts.
+Useful general references include the books by Gardner \cite{Gar}, Schneider \cite{Sch}, and Schneider and Weil \cite{SW}.